-The MDA will perform a financial reconciliation of at least one invoice on grants of \$50,000 and higher.
-For this purpose, the grantee must make expense receipts, employee timesheets, invoices, and any other supporting documents available upon request by the state.
+The MDA will perform a financial reconciliation of at least one invoice on grants greater than or equal to \$50,000; financial reconciliation may be performed on additional payment requests at the discretion of the MDA.
+For this purpose, the grantee provides expense receipts, employee timesheets, invoices, and any other supporting documents requested by the state.

 Follow-up surveys are required to help us determine the long-term impacts of the grant.
-Grantees are required to respond to requests for follow-up information for three years beyond the term of the grant agreement for evaluation.
+Grantees are required to respond to requests for follow-up information for three years beyond the term of the grant agreement.
+Failure to respond to these in a timely manner may impact your ability to secure future funding from the MDA.